-When evacuating, a two stage three or five CFM pump is recommended.
+When evacuating a two stage, three or five CFM pump is recommended.
 It is also recommended that dry nitrogen be used first.
-Ideally, a new vacuum pump should be used and dedicated for use with R-404A systems because residual refrigerants may remain in used vacuum pumps.
+Ideally, a new vacuum pump should be used and dedicated for use with R-134a or R-404A systems because residual refrigerants may remain in used vacuum pumps.

-Pumps used with other Thermo King refrigerants may be used but extreme care should be taken to prevent contamination of R-404A systems with other refrigerants.
+Pumps used with other Thermo King refrigerants may be used but extreme care should be taken to prevent contamination of R-134a or R-404A systems with other refrigerants.

-An oil filter TK P/N 66-7800 is added to the vacuum pump.
+An oil filter, P/N 66-7462 is added.